versatica/mediasoup-website/faq.md

 Instead, **mediasoup** launches a set of C++ child processes ([media workers](https://github.com/ibc/mediasoup/tree/master/worker)) and communicates with them by means of inter-process communication.
 This appraoch leads to a media worker design not tiled to the internals of Node.js or V8 (which change in every new release).

+### Which signaling protocol does it use?
+{: #which-signaling-protocol-does-it-use}

+That's a wrong question. **mediasoup** does not provide any network signaling protocol to communicate with endpoints/browsers.
+It just handles the media layer.

+It's up to the application developer to build his preferred signaling protocol or choose an existing one and integrate it with **mediasoup**.

 ### ORTC API?
 {: #ortc-api}